For the purposes of this website, my life was pretty boring until 2005. And then at the age of 24, out of nowhere, I had a stroke.

 2006 – hospitalized for a month for autoimmune diagnosis

 A little over a year later I noticed that I was having a hard time exercising.
 I kept thinking I was just way out of shape.
 It got so bad that I was out of breath even from walking, so I went to the doctor.
-I then spent the next month or so living in a hospital, being tested for a wide range of possibilities – long story short is they settled on a narrowing of my pulmonary arteries, most likely caused by inflammation, that was causing my shortness of breath.
+I then spent the next month or so living in a hospital, being tested for a wide range of possibilities – long story short is they settled on a narrowing of my pulmonary arteries, most likely due to inflammation, that was causing my shortness of breath.
 I was diagnosed with the rare autoimmune disease Takayasu’s Arteritis, which is characterized by the narrowing of arteries due to inflammation (but only rarely in the pulmonary arteries).
 The cause of this disease, like most autoimmune diseases, is not known.
 So then I spent a year on heavy immunosuppressant therapy; we tried a combination of steroids and other scary drugs, and they worked for the most part.
 I would still get winded upon exertion, but I could at least function.

 2007 – about a week after surgery